top of page

 usher in the Age of Aquarius.)
 The three things?
 Disregard for

-climate change, disinformation, and disintegration of dialogue.
+climate change, disinformation, and disintegration of dialogue

 "48.
 The ability to sit down and listen to others, typical of interpersonal encounters, is paradigmatic of the welcoming attitude shown by those who transcend narcissism and accept others, caring for them and welcoming them into their lives.
 Yet “today’s world is largely a deaf world… At times, the frantic pace of the modern world prevents us from listening attentively to what another person is saying.
 Halfway through, we interrupt him and want to contradict what he has not even finished saying.
 We must not lose our ability to listen”.
 Saint Francis “heard the voice of God, he heard the voice of the poor, he heard the voice of the infirm and he heard the voice of nature.
 He made of them a way of life.
 My desire is that the seed that Saint Francis planted may grow in the hearts of many."

 "49.
 As silence and careful listening disappear, replaced by a frenzy of texting, this basic structure of sage human communication is at risk.
 A new lifestyle is emerging, where we create only what we want and exclude all that we cannot control or know instantly and superficially.
-This process, by its intrinsic logic, blocks the kind of serene reflection that could lead us to a shared wisdom.
+This process, by its intrinsic logic, blocks the kind of serene reflection that could lead us to a shared wisdom."

 "50.
 Together, we can seek the truth in dialogue, in relaxed conversation or in passionate debate.
 To do so calls for perseverance; it entails moments of silence and suffering, yet it can patiently embrace the broader experience of individuals and peoples.
 The flood of information at our fingertips does not make for greater wisdom.
 Wisdom is not born of quick searches on the internet nor is it a mass of unverified data.
 That is not the way to mature in the encounter with truth.
 Conversations revolve only around the latest data; they become merely horizontal and cumulative.
 We fail to keep our attention focused, to penetrate to the heart of matters, and to recognize what is essential to give meaning to our lives.
 Freedom thus becomes an illusion that we are peddled, easily confused with the ability to navigate the internet.
 The process of building fraternity, be it local or universal, can only be undertaken by spirits that are free and open to authentic encounters."